BBualdo/kanban-task-manager/README.md

 23. Created new `selectedTask` Redux Slice similar to `selectedBoard`.
 When user clicks on Task it is selected.
 24. Created slice for another modal and now clicking on Task displays modal.
 25. Task Details Modal has `selectedTask` title, description and status.
 Also I've made custom dropdown (for now it doesn't let user to change it).
+26. Added SubtasksList and Subtask Component to show in Task Details Modal.
+For now it checks if subtask `isCompleted` to check the checkbox, but I will add a function that will mark subtasks as completed or not.

 ### Built with